rambat77/Aztec-network-node-run/README.md

 # Aztec-sequencer-node
-One-click sequencer node run guide by Aditya and thanks to the aztec team.
+One-click sequencer node run guide by Aditya singh and thanks to the aztec team.

 Aztec is building a decentralized, privacy-focused network and the sequencer node is a key part of it.
 Running a sequencer helps produce and propose blocks using regular consumer hardware.
 This guide will walk you through setting one up on the testnet.